Banner: Knocknarea at Sunset.

 There is some evidence for mesolithic activity on the terraces below Newgrange, where bann flakes, pieces of worked flint are often found.
 The river would have provided abundant food during the mesolithic, and travel by river was much easier than trecking through the heavily forested landscape.
 The river Boyne opens into the Irish sea seventeen kilometers to the east of the Boyne Valley.
 Water was the main way of transport in Neolithic times when the landscape was densely forested.
 It has been demonstrated that the Boyne Valley had links with many other sites in Europe.

-The land in the Boyne Valley is considered to be some of the finest farming land in modern Ireland.
-Archaeologists are puzzled as to how so much turf was stripped from the surrounding landscape to build the mounds, as this process would have destroyed good farming land.
-Whatever, it is likely that the area around the sites was deforested well before the large mounds were built.
+The land in the Boyne Valley is still considered to be some of the finest farming land in Ireland.
+Archaeologists are puzzled by the extent turf was stripped from the landscape surrounding the huge cairns, as this process would have destroyed good farming land.
+Whatever the reasons for the massive de-sodding, it is likely that the area around the sites had been deforested well before the huge passage-graves were built.

 Dowth.

-An engraving of Dowth from before it was quarried.
-Lord Netterville's tea house sits on the summit.
+An engraving of the huge cairn at Dowth before it was damaged during an excavation in 1847.
+Lord Netterville's tea house can be seen on the summit.

 Cliadhbh

-Cliadhbh O'Gibne with one of his river currachs.
+Cliadhbh O'Gibne with one of his Boyne river currachs.

 Local woodcarver and boatbuilder Cliadhbh O'Gibne builds river currachs - boats constructed from cow hides and hazel rods.
 I had the pleasure of a voyage down the River Boyne with Cliadhbh in the currach above.
-He has built an 8 meter currach which can be taken out to sea and along the coast, and this beautiful vessel can sometimes be seen at his workshop 1 km to the east before the entrance to the Boyne Valley visitor center.
+He has built an eleven-meter currach called Bovinda which can be taken out to sea and along the coast, and this beautiful vessel can sometimes be seen at his workshop one kilometers to the east before the entrance to the Boyne Valley visitor center.

 Looking